Chill Guy: History

 On November 21, 2024, the artwork made a third major resurgence online, in part due to a meme coin inspired by the artwork named $CHILLGUY reaching a maximum $580 million market cap for trading on the platform Solana.
 The meme coin, which was launched on Solana earlier on November 15, was made by anonymous creators without permission from Banks.
 The coin's growth was driven in part by a post from Salvadoran president Nayib Bukele on his official Twitter account, social media trends on TikTok, and a fear of missing out.
 Another reason credited to the artwork's increased in popularity came after the creation of Chill Girl on November 17 by the TikTok user Stopscrolling_22, which features Chill Guy with superimposed long hair.
 The result was a sudden spike of memes using the artwork on social media, which saw a greater focus on male mental health.
 Large corporations and entities, including the German athletic apparel company Adidas, the Indian political party BJP, the Hong Kong phone case company Casetify, the American basketball bracket March Madness, the American football channel NFL on CBS, the European distributor for Sprite, and the food delivery service Uber Eats all used the artwork in their own posts.

 Despite the success of the artwork, Banks wrote on his Twitter account on November 21, 2024, that he had copyrighted it.
 Banks further stated he had issued notice and take downs against "mainly unauthorized merchandise and shitcoins" using the artwork for profit; stating "I do not, and will never, endorse or condone any crypto-related projects involving my work," but clarified this did not impact brand accounts using the artwork as a trend.
 Soon after issuing the notice, Banks was subsequently doxed, prompting him to set his Twitter account to private to avoid further harassment.
 These controversies caused the price of $CHILLGUY coin to drop to about half of what it was worth before ($220 million).
+Later controversies which claimed the artwork was plagiarized from a Vietnamese magazine, and another which claimed it was being used as a hate symbol, were both proven to be hoaxes shortly after surfacing in December 2024.